MilesCranmer/PySR/README.md

     - Current most expensive operations:
         - [ ] Calculating the loss function - there is duplicate calculations happening.
         - [x] Declaration of the weights array every iteration
+- [x] Make scaling of changes to constant a hyperparameter
 - [x] Make deletion op join deleted subtree to parent
 - [x] Update hall of fame every iteration?
     - Seems to overfit early if we do this.